 If you don’t think you have enough experience to be able to tackle tricky competency questions, make sure you take on a challenging project or a summer job to help you get it.

 4. The answers investment banks want to their interview questions

 You will almost definitely be asked a question to the effect of, ‘Why have you decided to apply to us?’.
 Interviewers want to know that you’re applying to this particular investment bank for a specific reason and that it’s not just another in a long list of investment banks you’ve applied to.
 You can also use this question as an opportunity to convince the interviewers that you’re dedicated to a career in investment banking, and that you’re not just attracted to the glamour of the industry.

 To answer this question well, you’ll need to take some time to think about what appeals to you most about the investment bank that you have applied to.
 Number three on this list will help you here: before the interview be sure to research the bank’s current initiatives, key areas of focus and market position.
-Ask yourself what is unique about this particular investment bank.
-If you can talk about this confidently, you will come across as well-researched and interested.
+Ask yourself what is unique about this particular investment bank, and make sure you're aware of its values.
+If you can talk about these confidently, you will come across as well-researched and interested.